nefarius/Virtual-Display-Driver/README.md

 That's all you have to do!
 A Virtual Display should be added to your system!

+## Notes:

+- If you receive a Windows Defender Smartscreen prompt when executing the setup, click on "More info" and then on "Run anyway".

 ## Acknowledgements

 - Huge shootout to the project [nefcon](https://github.com/nefarius/nefcon by nefarius and his contributors.